habiibullah/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that creates a directory named my_first _directory in the /tmp/ directory
+move the file betty from /tmp/ to /tmp/my_first_directory